 Loans-to-shares ratios are rounded to the nearest percentage point.

-- The median loans-to-shares ratio was highest in Idaho (92 percent), followed by Vermont (89 percent).
+- The median loans-to-shares ratio was highest in Vermont (91 percent) and Wisconsin (88 percent).

-- The median loans-to-shares ratio was lowest in Delaware (49 percent) followed by Hawaii (50 percent).
+- The median loans-to-shares ratio was lowest in Delaware and New Jersey (both 53 percent), followed by Hawaii (54 percent).

 Median Return on Average Assets